aspose-cells/Aspose.Cells-API-References/english/go-cpp/SlicerCacheItem/GetValue/_index.md

 ## GetValue function

 Returns the label text for the slicer item.
-Read-only.

 ```go